RustMagazine/rustmagazine/content/issue-3/task-stats-alloc.md

 The lifecycle of `TaskLocalBytesAllocated` has two stages, which are marked by the exit of the scope.
 In the first stage, the scope allocates and deallocates memory.
 In the second stage, since the scope has completely exited, no new allocation will occur, and only the remaining memory will be freed.
 Therefore, the end of the second lifecycle is indicated by the `TaskLocalBytesAllocated` value dropping to 0 after the scope has exited.

 To simplify implementation, we can create a 1-byte guard at the beginning of the scope and release it when the scope exits.
 This ensures that the value is never 0 in the first stage.
 As a result, when the value drops to 0, the metadata itself also needs to be reclaimed.
 This is equivalent to a thin `Arc` where the value is also the reference count.
 In this case, only one atomic variable needs protection.
-Therefore, Relaxed Order can be used without adding an Acquire/Release fence, unlike Arc.
+Therefore, `Relaxed` Order can be used without adding an `Acquire`/`Release` fence, unlike `Arc`.

 ```rust
 #[repr(transparent)]